ISCHEMIC STROKE / ACUTE THERAPY

 - IVT is suggested in the presence of glycemia > 22 mmol/l (400 mg/dl) even without evidence of arterial occlusion (ESO guidelines 2021)

-- IVT should not prevent the administration of insulin therapy in acute stroke patients with high blood glucose levels
+- IVT should not prevent the administration of insulin therapy in acute stroke patients with high blood glucose

-- IVT is not suggested if the platelet count is < 100 000 /mm3 (ESO guidelines 2021)
+- IVT is not recommended when the platelet count is < 100 000 /mm3 (ESO guidelines 2021)

-- IVT can be considered (off-label) at platelet counts of 70,000-100,000 /mm3 [Tsivgoulis, 2021]
+- IVT can be considered (off-label) if the platelet count is 70 000-100 000 /mm3 [Tsivgoulis, 2021]

-- if the platelet count is unknown and there is no reason to expect abnormal values, IVT can be started while waiting for lab tests results (ESO guidelines 2021)
+- if the platelet count is unknown and there is no reason to expect abnormal values, IVT can be started while waiting for lab results (ESO guidelines 2021)

 - DAPT is associated with only a modest increase in ICH and does not worsen outcome [Malhotra, 2020]